-Waking up, taking my meds, attempting to throw myself down the staircase for that much-needed cup of strong caffeine and waiting for an online call from my mum is a religiously followed daily habit.
-I then try to plan the remainder of the day mindfully.
-Living with MS means that masterminding a day is often like solving a puzzle without having all the bits and pieces you need.
+Waking up, taking my meds, attempting to huddle myself downstairs for that much-needed cup of strong caffeine and waiting for an online call from my mum is a religiously followed daily habit.
+I then try to plan the remainder of the day mindfully but living with MS means that masterminding a day is often like solving a puzzle without having all the bits and pieces you need.

-When one has too much time to waste, I tend to come up with reading and writing first.
+And when one does have too much time to waste (or spend, depending on how well I want the rest of the day to look like), I tend to come up with reading and writing first.
 Blog posts.
-Grocery lists.
-Silly notes mentioning things I have to remember.
-Other types of writing: marking paragraphs in books and adding notes in my mobile phone, calendars and everywhere I can write something on.
+Grocery lists (which always fall in one or the other category mentioned in the first paragraph).
+Silly notes mentioning things I have to remember (Post-It© definitely garners its yearly Irish income to the little yellow ones I keep forgetting to remember).
+Other types of writing: marking paragraphs in books and adding notes in my mobile phone, calendars and everywhere I can write something on (safe from the walls of course).
 Oh yes, and in my journal if I can remember I actually do keep a journal.

 A few English words used to scare me though.
 ‘Ethereal’.
 ‘Tintinnabulation’.
 ‘Effervescent’.
 Effer-what?
-Yes… it took me a few times of saying these words out loud to myself before I was able to articulate this one to the public.
+Yes… it took me a few times of saying these words out loud to myself before I was able to articulate this one to the public (English, being my third language – or fourth depending on who you ask – I had to learn where to put emphasis on words and where not to).
 After a while you develop an almost innate sense of where to place more drama in certain words, but in the very beginning of my English classes that was not self-evident.

 During my first English class I had to explain what ‘who’, ‘what’, ‘where’ and ‘why’ meant and I didn’t know.
 My teacher was not impressed with me, and neither was I by not knowing such silly and easy words.
-I copped on big time, though, and soon English became as important as my first language (Dutch was my mother tongue, with Flemish coming in second, French in third and English in fourth place).
+I copped on big time though and soon English became as important as my first language (Flemish but seeing this is not an official language and only a dialect, Dutch was my mother tongue, with Flemish coming in second, French in third and English in fourth place).
 Today English is my main language and I often have to think when writing Dutch.
 Some have said I have a Dublin accent when talking, or a countryside accent and I am utterly happy knowing that linguistically I am fully integrated in Irish society.

-Words originating from Latin are extraordinary because I can quite relate to their meaning because of my knowledge of the French language (French is a Neo- and forms a sub-branch of the Italic language in the Indo-European language group).
+Words originating from Latin are extraordinary because I can quite relate to their meaning because of my knowledge of the French language (French is Romanic or Neo- and form a sub-branch of the Italic language in the Indo-European language group).
 Latin words are often found in and English because the latter two originate from Germanic languages, also a sub-branch of the Indo-European languages.
 Latin and Greek words lent themselves to modern day medical, law, psychology, biology and many other scientific terms.

 Subsequently, the love for words and language goes deep, which makes me a lexophile and a bibliophile (more words I love!).
 I will add new words to the list of my favourite terms and in the meantime, I will enjoy Ulysses, and some more Irvin D. Yalom.